 Many solicitors at Slater and Gordon are members of the Association of Personal Injury Lawyers (APIL), the Law Society Personal Injury Panel and the Pan European Organisation of Personal Injury Lawyers (PEOPIL), so you can be sure you’re in safe hands.

-We are one of the UK's largest and best known law firms and have offices across the UK in locations including Birmingham, Cambridge, Cardiff, Edinburgh, Leeds, Liverpool, London, Manchester and Sheffield.
+We are one of the UK's largest and best known law firms and have offices across the UK in locations including Birmingham, Cambridge, Cardiff, Edinburgh, Leeds, Liverpool, London, Manchester, Preston and Watford.